arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 {% endhighlight %}

-Now we have successfully installed it!
+OpenJDK has been successfully installed!

 ## Installing an IDE

 I'll be installing an IDE.
-I use VSCode (RIP Atom) but I remember using BlueJ and Eclipse when I was writing Java code in college.
+I use VSCode (_RIP Atom_) but I remember using BlueJ and Eclipse when I was writing Java code in college.
 I'll be installing IntelliJ IDEA: Community Edition, which is something completely unknown to me but I'll use it anyways.

 While remaining as root, I'll enter the following:
 {% highlight console %}